ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Instance Overview.md

 ### <span style={{ color: '#003366' }}>Conclusion</span>

 The **Instance Overview** page provides a comprehensive yet straightforward view of the VM instance’s configuration and management options.
 Each action button allows quick control over the VM's status, while resource specifications help monitor the VM's performance and behavior.
-For further assistance, refer to the Stack Console documentation or reach out to support.
+For further assistance, refer to the 1CNG documentation or reach out to support.

 :::tip
 **See also:**